-The Demand Notice must be provided in addition to not providing a written consent for the approval of the Merger.
-Failure to provide a written consent will not satisfy the requirement to deliver a Demand Notice to the Company before the twenty-first day after this Information Statement is first mailed.
+The Demand Notice must be provided in addition to not voting for the approval of the Merger.
+Failure to vote will not satisfy the requirement to deliver a Demand Notice to the Company before the twenty-first day after this proxy statement is first mailed.
 All Demand Notices must be signed in the same manner as the shares are registered on the books of the Company.
-If a shareholder has not delivered a Demand Notice before the twenty-first day after this Information Statement is first mailed, the shareholder will be deemed to have waived his, her or its appraisal rights.
+If a shareholder has not delivered a Demand Notice before the twenty-first day after this proxy statement is first mailed, the shareholder will be deemed to have waived his, her or its appraisal rights.

-A shareholder must demand appraisal rights with respect to all of the shares registered in the shareholder's name, except that a record shareholder may assert appraisal rights as to fewer than all of the shares registered in the record shareholder's name but that are owned by one or more beneficial shareholders only if the record shareholder objects with respect to all shares owned by the beneficial shareholder may assert appraisal rights as to shareholder objects with respect to all shares owned by the beneficial shareholder may assert appraisal rights as to shares held on behalf of the shareholder only if the shareholder (i) submits to the Company the record shareholder's written consent to the assertion of such rights no later than the date specified in the Appraisal Notice for the return of the Appraisal Form as described below, and (ii) does so with respect to all shares that are beneficially owned by the beneficial shareholder.
+A shareholder must demand appraisal rights with respect to all of the shares registered in the shareholder's name, except that a record shareholder may assert appraisal rights as to fewer than all of the shares registered in the record shareholder's name but that are owned by one or more beneficial shareholders only if the record shareholder objects with respect to all shares owned by the beneficial shareholder and notifies the Company in writing of the name and address of each beneficial shareholder on whose behalf appraisal rights are being asserted.
+A beneficial shareholder may assert appraisal rights as to shares held on behalf of the shareholder only if the shareholder (i) submits to the Company the record shareholder's written consent to the assertion of such rights no later than the date specified in the Appraisal Notice for the return of the Appraisal Form as described below, and (ii) does so with respect to all shares that are beneficially owned by the beneficial shareholder.

-If Merger becomes effective, we will deliver a written appraisal notice ("Appraisal Notice") to all shareholders who did not provide a written consent in favor of the approval of the Merger and who timely delivered to us a Demand Notice (a "dissenting shareholder"), no earlier than the date the Merger becomes effective and no later than 10 days after such date.
+If the Merger is approved and becomes effective, we will deliver a written appraisal notice ("Appraisal Notice") to all shareholders who did not vote (or cause or permit his, her or its shares to be voted) in favor of the approval of the Merger and who timely delivered to us a Demand Notice (a "dissenting shareholder"), no earlier than the date the Merger becomes effective and no later than 10 days after such date.
 The Appraisal Notice will be accompanied by a form (the "Appraisal Form") that specifies the date on which the Merger became effective and provides for the dissenting shareholders to state the following information: